-BEAR Scotland has been commissioned by Transport Scotland to carry out resurfacing works on a stretch of the A9 carriageway, on the periphery of Pitlochry.
+BEAR Scotland has been commissioned by Transport Scotland to carry out resurfacing works on the A9, approximately 4km north of Dunkeld.
+The works will consist of carriageway resurfacing and reinstatement of road markings over a length of 600m (approximately 0.432 ha).